 - Lightweight despite extra length

-- Counterintuitive heat dial settings go from high to low (left to right), which can cause you to lower temperature when you’re trying to raise it and vice versa
+- Counterintuitive heat dial settings go from high to low (left to right)

 - Fine hair can be difficult to clamp securely against barrel